How to Make Khaman Dhokla

 - Use the container of the specified size to get the proper dhokla.
-If you use wider container, dhokla might become flat, and not fluffy.
+If you use a wider container, the dhokla might become flat and not fluffy.

 - Steam the dhokla for the exact time.
-Otherwise, if you overcook it, the dhokla may not turn out soft.
+Otherwise, if you overcook it, they may not turn out soft.

 - Tempering is a must.
 It gives the dish an awesome taste and adds smoothness to it as well.
 The water in the tempering makes the dhokla moist, not dry.

 - Dhokla should be eaten at room temperature.
 No need to make it cold or hot before eating.